lumaxis/fidelity-netbenefits/README.md

 # fidelity-netbenefits
 A MoneyMoney extension for Fidelity NetBenefits stock plan accounts

+**Note ⚠️:** _Due to recent changes in the Fidelity NetBenefits login process, this extension does not currently work!_

 ## Prerequesites
 _ℹ️ This extension makes several assumptions about the format of numbers on the Fidelity NetBenefits website and so far has only been tested with non-US accounts.
 Make sure your "display currency" is set to a sane currency that uses commas as the decimial separators and dots as thousands separators._